 Support in these areas helps pupils' Personal Development, and this is central to our 'Curriculum Intent' to provide strong support for pupils' social and emotional mental health, and to develop children's independence and resilience.
 Without these fundamentally important aspects of a child's identity, barriers to learning will exist and we aim to break these barriers down and give each child what they need in order to be happy, safe and successful individuals who can flourish in school and in life.

-Our pastoral staff are highly trained in a wide range of areas and offer a comprehensive menu of opportunity tailored to specific needs.
+Many of our TAs are trained in social and emotional support.
+Our pastoral staff offer a comprehensive menu of opportunity tailored to specific needs.
 They often work in partnership with external agencies such as the Educational Psychology Service.
-Programmes are usually short term and tracked and evaluated, although sometimes there are shorter sessions, or longer term input.
+Programmes are usually medium term and tracked and evaluated, although sometimes there are shorter sessions, or longer term input.
 Most of the sessions take place in 'The Hub', and we also have a sensory withdrawal space called 'The Hive'.
-For more on these rooms and on how they are used by the team, please click the link below:

-If you would like more information or would like to discuss any concerns you have about your child, please speak to Mrs Binney or Miss Hollis either in person, via email (firstname.lastname@example.org) or via telephone on 0114-248-2825.
+If you would like more information or would like to discuss any concerns you have about your child, please speak to Mrs Binney either in person, via email (email@example.com) or via telephone on 0114-248-2825.